 No one like a route longer than necessary – unless you are in for the scenic route.
-The same very much apply to Cypriot drivers, as they are known to take the small short cut and cut the corner in bends or when turning.
+The same very much applies to Cypriot drivers, as they are known to take the small shortcut and cut the corner in bends or when turning.

 It is really a minor element, but it is worth keeping in mind.